w3c/web-advertising/support_for_advertising_use_cases.md

 an on-site survey just needs to record which ads a particular user has seen on that 1st party domain.
 (Though that itself might be a problem if publishers are blinded to the ads served via a system like TURTLEDOVE.)

-While some large publishers (e.g. Youtube) do conducted their own brand measurement surveys in a 1st party context, advertisers are understandably reluctant to allow publishers to "grade their own homework."
+While some large publishers (e.g. Youtube) do conduct their own brand measurement surveys in a 1st party context, advertisers are understandably reluctant to allow publishers to "grade their own homework."
 Also, the vast majority of brand campaigns are conducted on many different channels simultaneously.
 Conducting and analyzing surveys requires expertise that is unrealistic for small, independent publishers to develop and deploy on their own.
 Thus the large majority of                                                               attitudinal lift measurement is conducted via 3rd party channels (either by intercepting visitors on other websites, or by